Exploring the intricacies of the cyber world and the fine line between banter and bullying.

-Masterclass in partnership with the anti-bullying charity Kidscape is developing a creative, hands-on learning project which uses theatre to support the health and well-being of young people affected by cyberbullying.
+In 2016 The Theatre Royal Haymarket Masterclass Trust teamed up with leading anti bullying charity, Kidscape, to deliver a creative hands-on learning project to use theatre to support the health and well-being of young people aged 16-19 affected by cyberbullying.

-The heart of the project is about using theatre to give young people a voice, create a lasting legacy from their own perspective, help and inspire other young people in similar situations and to raise awareness of the issue.
+Why Cyberscene?
+Aligned with Masterclass' mission to provide opportunities and experiences for young people, the heart of the Cyberscene project is about using theatre to give young people a voice, create a lasting legacy from their own perspective, help and inspire other young people in similar situations and to raise awareness of the issue.

 If you are interested in a career in theatre, take a look at TheatreCraft, London’s largest careers event for 16-25 year olds which Masterclass founded in 2003.

 Masterclass is a proud member of the Anti-Bullying Alliance and is working with the Association of Colleges for The Cyberscene Project.

 Previous Community Projects Masterclass' previous community projects include, The Bravo 22 Company, a pioneering theatre recovery project for wounded, injured and sick Service personnel and the Play Project which supported children and young adults at Great Ormond Street Hospital School and Richard House Hospice.